 In the meantime though, I want to share with you my personal guide to surviving your first month of blogging, it’s just 6 simple steps, but very critical steps in my opinion.

-First week, first month, first year of blogging… And the rest…
+The first week, first month, the first year of blogging… And the rest…

 Blogging is a lifetime commitment, well at least until the day you decide to quit.
 I hope that day never comes for you.

 What I like to do is always think baby steps, because looking at the big picture will only daunt and confuse you even more.

 Now here’s how to survive the first month of your blogging journey, without feeling the need to throw in the towel.

 If each time you sit in front of your computer to do blogging stuff and think – “Now what should I do first?”.
 You’re going to struggle big time.

 An “action plan” written out in front of you is what you need to start with.

 An action plan will help you stay focus and on course to developing the right persona and attitude for successful blogging.

 Here’s what you should include in your first month of blogging action plan.